tbreuss/local-dev/README.md

 # LOCAL-DEV

-> This is my lightweight local development environment using dnsmasq, Docker, and Traefik running on macOS Monterey.
+> This is my lightweight local development environment using dnsmasq, Docker, and Traefik running on macOS Tahoe.

 - [Goals](#goals)
 - [Prerequisites](#prerequisites)